EnterpriseDB/tpa/docs/src/tpaexec-rehydrate.md

-The `tpaexec rehydrate` command rebuilds AWS EC2 instances with an updated machine image (AMI), and allows for the rapid deployment of security patches and OS upgrades to a cluster managed by TPAexec.
+The `tpaexec rehydrate` command rebuilds AWS EC2 instances with an updated machine image (AMI), and allows for the rapid deployment of security patches and OS upgrades to a cluster managed by TPA.

 Given a new AMI with all the required changes, this command terminates an instance, replaces it with a newly-provisioned instance that uses the